RetroReversing/retroReversing/pages/consoles/dreamcast/Sega Dreamcast Katana Development Kit.md

 ## Set 4 Development hardware
 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">This is a Set4 <a href="https://twitter.com/hashtag/SegaDreamcast?src=hash&amp;ref_src=twsrc%5Etfw">#SegaDreamcast</a> development kit.
 It preceded the more familiar Set5 (HKT-0120) units and shipped in this rudimentary beige PC ATX mini tower.
 There is no GD-ROM drive but a GD-M emulator board is inside as well as a 4GB HDD and SCSI interface... <a href="https://t.co/PSGpdyeztc">pic.twitter.com/PSGpdyeztc</a></p>&mdash; Shane Battye🎄 🎮 (@shanebattye) <a href="https://twitter.com/shanebattye/status/1313840041219637252?ref_src=twsrc%5Etfw">October 7, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+To keep prototyping costs down, they built the system to an ATX form factor, and used a standard ATX power supply, it is presumed that only 1000 Set 4 F3 kits were made [^4].

+The **Set 4** didn't have controller ports so it required a **Controller Box HKT-0200** which you can plug Sega Saturn Controllers into [^5].

 ---
 ## Set 5 Katana Development Hardware (HKT-0120)
 The Set 5 Dreamcast Development  Hardware was the most common seen the in the wild and came with a GD-ROM Drive: